 Use this player for all videos embedded in Encounter.

-da Vinci Surgery with Single-Site™ Instruments and accessories is cleared for use in gallbladder removal, and for hysterectomy and ovary removal for benign conditions.
-Patients who bleed easily, have abnormal blood clotting, are pregnant or morbidly obese are not candidates for minimally invasive surgery, including da Vinci Surgery with Single-Site™ Instruments.
-The safety and effectiveness of this device for use in the performance of general laparoscopic abdominal surgery procedures have not been established.
+da Vinci Surgery with Single-Site® Instruments is cleared for use in gallbladder removal, and for hysterectomy and ovary removal for benign conditions.
+Patients who are not candidates for non-robotic minimally invasive surgery are also not candidates for da Vinci Surgery, including da Vinci Surgery with Single-Site Instruments.
+There may be an increased risk of incision-site hernia with single-incision surgery, including Single-Site surgery with the da Vinci System.

 Important Safety Information

 Serious complications may occur in any surgery, including da Vinci® Surgery, up to and including death.
 Individual surgical results may vary.
 Patients should talk to their doctor to decide if da Vinci Surgery is right for them.
 Patients and doctors should review all available information on non-surgical and surgical options in order to make an informed decision.
 Please also refer to http://www.daVinciSurgery.com/Safety for Important Safety Information.

 © 2015 Intuitive Surgical, Inc. All rights reserved.
 Product names are trademarks or registered trademarks of their respective holders.
 The information on this website is intended for a United States audience only.

 Website Disclaimer for intuitivesurgical.com and davincisurgery.com